§ 4a Residence Act

 1. Employer obligations regarding the employment of foreign nationals (Section 4a of the Residence Act)

 Employing foreign skilled workers offers companies numerous advantages, but also entails specific legal obligations.
 Employers must ensure they comply with all legal requirements to avoid fines or criminal prosecution.
-This article explains the employer's obligations when employing foreign workers and how to implement them in a legally compliant manner.
+This article explains the employer obligations they must observe when employing foreign workers and how to implement them in a legally compliant manner.

-2. Duty to check work permit (Section 4a (5) Sentence 2 No. 1 Residence Act)
+2. Obligation to check work permit (Section 4a (5) sentence 2 no. 1 Residence Act)

 2.1 Duty to check upon hiring